barrins-codex/mtgdc-archetypes/README.md

 ## Data Structure

-All definitions are required to be placed at the root of this repository.
+All definitions are required to be placed in the `arcehtypes` folder.

 ## Archetypes